nslee333/dev-folder/weather_app/project_notes.md

 [ImmediateTasks]:
   - Build unit tests for client-side, server side.

-- Proofread and Refactor all code.
-    - Remove all debugger logs.
-    - Remove all unused imports.
-    - Remove all unused dev or main dependencies.
-    - Remove all `any` typings
   - Comment documentation above function declarations.
-      - Note: Need to research common conventions for this.
-      - @param paramName its use
-      - @param param
-    - Label and Group all state hooks.
+    - Brief overview of what it does.

 [Working]:
   - Figure out if processForecastWeather is returning the right data.

   - Refactor App.tsx.
     - Extract components?
     - Extract functions?
-  - Cleaning up app.css